 How to Avoid Soggy Zucchini Fries

+- Air fry in small batches.
 You also want to make sure you don’t overcrowd the basket.
-Make them in several batches to avoid this.
+Make air fried zucchini in several batches to avoid this.

 Storing and Reheating Air Fried Zucchini

-You can keep the leftover fries in the fridge for a couple of days.
+- Fries – You can keep any leftover fries in the fridge for a couple of days.

-The leftover spicy ketchup keeps for up to a month, but it’s so easy to make that there’s no real reason to make it in bulk.
+- Dipping Sauce – The leftover spicy ketchup keeps in the refrigerator for up to a month, but it’s so easy to make, that there’s no real reason to make it in bulk.

 Just give the sauce a good stir before serving.